jessepav/lacygoill-wiki-backup/vim/regex.md

 ### What if A = C?

-It  depends  on whether  you  allow  matches  in-between two  consecutive  texts surrounded by pairs of As.
+It  depends  on whether  you  allow  matches  in between two  consecutive  texts surrounded by pairs of As.

 If you do, then use this regex: